juniorcl/airbnb-scheduling-forecast/README.md

 ## 8.0 Conclusions

-The model doesn't have a good accuracy, being below 20%.
-And it may be overfitted.
-That is why in another cycle rebalancing algorithms must be used.
+The model doesn't have a good accuracy even using Principal Componentes Analysis (PCA) improve the features, being below 20%.

 ## 9.0 Lessons Learned